RBusarow/Dispatch/README.md

 ---
-`runBlockingProvided` is really just delegating `runBlocking`, but creates a `CoroutineScope` which includes a `TestDispatcherProvider`, so "IO" here is really a `TestCoroutineDispatcher`.
+`runBlockingProvided` is really just delegating `runBlocking`, but creates a `CoroutineScope` which includes a `TestDispatcherProvider`, so "io" here is really a `TestCoroutineDispatcher`.

 ```Kotlin